top of page

 Because Bynum School accommodates all ages through Individual Program Plans (IPP), students have the opportunity to complete their education with continuity.
 Without Bynum School, many enrolled students would face separation from their families at young ages and placement in residential facilities outside the community.

 Students are assigned to classes using factors such as age and ability.
 Classes include preschool, primary elementary, primary, life skills, intermediate, secondary, and vocational, including an adult day program.
-The student-to-teacher ratio averages 5:1.
-The low student-to-teacher ratio is based on effectively meeting the needs of students.
+The school maintains a low student-to-teacher ratio of 5:1 to ensure personalized support and effectively address students’ unique needs.

 2400x0_edited.jpg